- Connecting: how and when

-On Start, flick left to the App list, and then tap Settings > Battery saver.
+In the App list, tap Settings > Battery saver.

 Change email sync settings

-You can choose how often your phone automatically syncs email, or you can sync it manually, just when you want to.
+You can choose how often your phone automatically synchronises emails, or you can sync them manually when you want to.

-On Start, flick left to the App list, and then tap the email account whose settings you want to change.
+In the App list, tap the email account whose settings you want to change.

-Tap More > Settings, and then tap Sync settings.
+Tap More > Settings, then tap Sync settings.

-On Start, flick left to the App list, and then tap Settings > Feedback.
+In the App list, tap Settings > Mobile network+SIM.

-The most thorough way to make sure you're not using data is to turn off your data connection altogether.
+The most thorough way to make sure you aren’t using mobile data is to turn it off altogether.

-On Start, flick left to the App list, and then tap Settings > Cellular.
+In the App list, tap Settings > Mobile network+SIM..

 Turn off Data connection .